nature-of-code/The-Nature-of-Code-Course/Syllabus.md

-The-Nature-of-Code-Course
+The Nature of Code
 =========================

-Syllabus and Course Materials for The Nature of Code.
-Book code examples are here: https://github.com/shiffman/The-Nature-of-Code-Examples
+Starting the syllabus for Nature of Code class 2012